git-bug/git-bug/doc/model.md

 - a type identifier
 - an author (a reference to another entity)
-- a timestamp (there is also 1 or 2 [Lamport time](#time-is-unreliable))
+- a timestamp (there is also one or two [Lamport time](#time-is-unreliable))
 - all the data required by that operation type (a message, a status ...)
 - a random [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) to ensure we have enough entropy, as the operation identifier is a hash of that data (more on that later)

 These `Operation`s are aggregated in an `OperationPack`, a simple array.
-An `OperationPack` represents an edit session of a bug.
+An `OperationPack` represents an edit session of the entity.
 As the operation's author is the same for all the `OperationPack` we only store it once.

 We store this pack in git as a git `Blob`; that consists of a string containing a JSON array of operations.
 One such pack -- here with two operations -- might look like this: